How To Treat A Motorcycle Exhaust Burn With Basic First Aid

 - Do NOT remove any clothing, accessories, or other material from the burned area under any circumstances.
 Doing so could cause further damage.

 - Do NOT submerge the burn in cool water.
-This could potentially cause hypothermia or shock.
+Cold water could potentially cause hypothermia or shock.

 - Dress the affected area(s) with clean, cool, moist bandages.
 Do not apply pressure on the bandages.
 Let them rest lightly over the wound.

 - Elevate the affected area, if possible, in order to further reduce swelling.
 (Rise above the level of the person’s heart.)

 - If medical support cannot be acquired in 24 hours or longer, redress the burned area with clean, cool, moist bandages every other day.
 Make sure to dampen the old bandage before removing it.

 **Use common sense, if you think you need medical attention, get it!
 Improper treatment of burns can lead to lifelong scarring!**